 This function was originally going to be named “Loop”, and that would have been a good name, since the function loops internally, applying [logic] over and over, until the exit condition is met.
-Having said that, I’m glad the function name was changed, a) to avoid confusion with the Loop script step, and b) because While is an accurate name, in the sense of “as long as condition is true, keep applying [logic]; when condition is no longer true, display the result.”
+Having said that, I’m glad the function name was changed, a) to avoid confusion with the Loop script step, and b) because “While” conveys the sense of “as long as condition is true, keep applying [logic]; when condition is no longer true, display the result.”

 Reversing A Text String

 - use Middle() to “walk” the text string (a) from right to left, extract one character at a time, and assemble a new string from left to right